-The Bank rapidly expanded its loan book and market share gains between both individuals (mortgage and consumer loans) and small and medium sized firms.
+The Bank has expanded its loan book and has increased its market share with both individuals (mortgage and consumer loans) and small and medium-sized firms.

-In particular, in mortgages, Alpha Mortgage Loans, offers a favourable interest rate of 3.90 per cent. per annum for the first year and a choice between variable or fixed rates throughout the duration of the loan, cover the needs of our clients for purchasing, building, completing or repairing houses or acquiring land.
-In addition, they offer a range of important benefits, such as financing of 100 per cent. of the property's value or of the cost of its repair, financing expenses related to the purchase of real estate (transfer tax and other transactions costs) and full transparency as regards the terms and conditions of the loan, with no hidden charges.
-Also, the Bank offers the Alpha Subsidised Housing Mortgage Loans, which are granted with subsidies offered by the Greek State for the purchase, building or completion of the first residence to those qualifying to receive the subsidy.
-The subsidy is provided on all interest rates, whether fixed or variable, offered by the Alpha Housing Loans, and is determined according to the customer's family situation.
+In particular, in mortgages, Alpha Mortgage Loans offer a favourable interest rate of 4.0 per cent. per annum for the first 18 months and thereafter a choice between fixed rates throughout the duration of the loan or assistance to cover the needs of its clients for purchasing, building, completing or repairing houses or acquiring land.
+In addition, Alpha Mortgage Loans offer a range of important benefits, such as financing up to 140 per cent. of the property's value or of the cost of its repair and financing expenses related to the purchase of real estate (transfer tax and other transactions costs) with the application of special charges and conditions if the financing exceeds the 100 per cent. of the property value.
+Also full transparency as regards the loan's terms and conditions, with no hidden charges, applies to all loan categories.
 Finally, the Bank offers Alpha House Repair Loans, which cover repairs, renovations or improvements to residences, and are made available on flexible terms and procedures so as to reflect fully the specific needs of today's customers.

-In the consumer loans sector, impressive increase was recorded in particular in the following categories of products (a) the Alpha 700 Open Personal Loan, (b) the Alpha 702 Personal Loan up to ε 3,000 which covers clients' personal needs and, also, the Alpha 710 Consumer Loans up to ε 25,000, for purchases of durable goods.
-In addition, the Bank has tried to take advantage of existing opportunities for instituting close relationships with retail firms, which in order to facilitate the sale of their products are willing to offer various financing schemes in close co-operation with the Bank.
-The Bank has used internet technology to develop a pioneering range of flexible financing products reflecting the special requirements of the firms for faster approval procedures for the loans at the point of sale of the goods, but also achieving very low levels of operating costs.
+In the consumer loans sector, an increase was recorded in particular in the following categories of products: (a) the Alpha 700 Open Personal Loan (with credit limit of $\in 1,500$ to $\in 30,000$), (b) the Alpha 702 Personal Loan, which covers clients' personal needs (with credit limit $\in 1,500$ to $\in 30,000$) and, also, (c) the Alpha 710 Consumer Loan, for purchases of durable goods.
+In addition, the Bank has tried to take advantage of existing opportunities for instituting close relationships with retail firms, which in order to facilitate the sale of their products, are willing to offer various financing schemes in close co-operation with the Bank.
+The Bank has used internet technology to develop a pioneering range of flexible financing products, reflecting the special requirements of the firms for faster approval procedures for the loans at the point of sale of the goods but also achieving very low levels of operating costs.
 In particular, important deals were concluded with firms specialising in the sale of cars and house appliances.

-The Bank provides full corporate banking services to Greek companies, foreign corporations active in Greece and, to a lesser degree, public sector entities.
-Historically, the Bank has concentrated on lending to large and medium-sized domestic corporates.
-Its portfolio at the end of June 2002 was comprised principally of loans to the trading (24.8 per cent. of total loans on a consolidated basis) and manufacturing (14.6 per cent. of total loans on a consolidated basis) sectors.
-Loans to the tourism sector as a percentage of the Bank's consolidated loan portfolio decreased to 5.1 per cent. (from more than 8 per cent. in 1993).
+The Bank provides a full range of corporate banking services to Greek companies, foreign corporations active in Greece and, to a lesser degree, public sector entities.
+Its portfolio at the end of June 2003 consisted principally of loans to the trading (22 per cent. of total loans on a consolidated basis) and manufacturing (19 per cent. of total loans on a consolidated basis) sectors.
+Loans to the tourism sector as a percentage of the Bank's consolidated loan portfolio decreased to 6 per cent. (from more than 8 per cent. in 1993).
 More recently, the Bank has targeted smaller companies and has developed a number of innovative products available to this market, including fixed rate mortgages (Alpha 810 account) and working capital loans (Alpha 620).
-At the end of June 2002, the Bank had approximately 50,000 corporate loans account outstanding.
+At the end of 2002, the Bank had approximately 50,000 corporate loan accounts outstanding.